monolyth-php/reroute/README.md

     // Redirect to home needed...
     $router->get('home')->url()->redirect();

-The redirect method is a pretty dumb redirector; it issues a 302 header and halts your script.
+The `redirect` method is a pretty dumb redirector; it issues a 302 header and halts your script.
 For more advanced handling, you might want to throw a custom exception and handle the redirect in a catch block, as described below.

-The move method is similar, only with a 301 (permanent redirect) header.
+The `move` method is similar, only with a 301 (permanent redirect) header.

-Both `redirect` and `move` accept optional arguments a state might need ($id,
-$name, etc.) in the same hashtable format as `Url::generate` does.
+Both `redirect` and `move` accept an optional argument with parameters a state might need ($id, $name, etc.) in the same hashtable format as `Url::generate` does.

-By design, only GET states can be redirected to, since one cannot redirect a POST anyway.
-A common use (and in fact best practice) would be to redirect to a GET state _after_ a POST was handled, to avoid double posting.
+A URL being redirected to must match the GET HTTP verb.
+An `IllegalRedirectException` will be thrown otherwise.

 Handling 404s and other errors
 ------------------------------